mrapogee/dhosts/README.md

 ```

-> Note: I'm still understanding the capabilities of `pfctl`, so there may be more mapping features it makes sense for us to support.
-Please leave an issue if you have use case.
+> Note: I'm still understanding the capabilities of `pfctl`, so there may be more mapping features it makes sense for this tool to support.
+Please leave an issue if you have a use case.